-Dystonia is a neurological movement condition which affects adults and children.
-It can affect any part of the body and causes muscles to contract or spasm.
-This may cause pain, tremors, twisting and other uncontrollable movements.
 Symptoms may be due to the Basal Ganglia or other areas of the brain that control movement.
 Neurotransmitters may send signals to muscles to cause them to be overactive.
 More information here → Causes of Dystonia.

-Dystonia may be genetic or result from other health conditions such as stroke, other diseases, physical trauma, or as a side effect to certain medications.
-If the only sign or symptoms is Dystonia it is known as idiopathic or primary Dystonia.
-There are different forms of Dystonia which is explained in more detail on our ‘types of Dystonia’ page.
+Dystonia can be genetic or result from other health conditions such as stroke, physical trauma, or as a side effect to certain medications.
+If the only sign or symptoms is Dystonia it is usually known as idiopathic or primary Dystonia.
+There are different forms of Dystonia which is explained in more detail on our ‘Types of Dystonia’ page.
 To learn more about Dystonia and Genetics click the following link → Genetics.

-Dystonia is classified by looking at clinical features or appearance, such as the age it started, which area of the body affected, if it progressives or remains unchanged and considering if there is an underlying cause, and the possibility it is inherited – The New Classification System for the Dystonias.
+Dystonia is classified by looking at clinical features or appearance, such as the age it started, which area of the body is affected, if it progresses or remains unchanged and considering if there is an underlying cause or the possibility it is inherited.

 In 1911 Hermann Openhein a German Neurologist invented the term “dystonia musculorum deforums”.